The Museum

 Permanent exhibition

-Our exhibition features a diverse collection of documents and objects related to Georg Trakl’s life, work, and legacy, a film portrait of the poet, and a room furnished with original furniture and household items that offer a glimpse into the Trakls’ daily family life in Salzburg at the turn of the century.
+Our exhibition features a diverse display of documents and objects related to Georg Trakl’s life, work, and legacy, a film portrait of the poet, and a room with original furniture and household items that offer a glimpse into the Trakls’ daily family life in Salzburg during the Belle Époque.

 Amid the hustle and bustle of the Old Town, the house’s serene atmosphere invites visitors to view the objects undisturbed and to study Georg Trakl’s texts.

-We offer special tours and workshops with various thematic focuses within the museum.
+Within the museum’s premises, we offer themed tours and workshops with a variety of focal points.
 For example, the tour “The Beautiful City” explores the relationship between Georg Trakl and Salzburg.
-For school groups, student groups, and continuing education programs in literary education, we develop customized literary education programs and reading workshops.
+For school classes, student groups, and continuing education programs in literary pedagogy, we develop customized literary education programs and reading workshops.

-Visitors to the museum can purchase souvenirs, publications from the research and memorial center, postcards, CDs, and more.
+Visitors can purchase souvenirs, publications from the Research and Memorial Center, postcards, CDs, and more at the museum.

 One-time free admission for Salzburg Card holders.